bcdennis/laravel-ci-configs/README.md

-# laravel-codeception-travis-scrutinzer
+# laravel-ci-configs
-This repo is a set of configs for a Laravel5 implementation with codeception test suite, travis-ci and scrutinizer
+This repo contains a set of configs to get you started with CI for Laravel.

+#codeception-travis-scrutinizer

+Codeception, Travis, and Scrutinizer configs for a Laravel5 implementation.
+Credit goes to [MetalMatze](https://github.com/PhotoTresor/server/blob/master/.travis.yml) for the travis config.